What Is Dune Bashing? The Ultimate UAE Desert Driving Guide

 - Progress gradually from moderate dune fields to advanced terrain as your confidence grows

 Ready to take the next step?
-Compare desert driving courses in Dubai to find the right training program, or find out whether a formal course is worth the investment.
+Compare desert driving courses in Dubai to find the right training program.
+Find out whether a formal course is worth the investment.

 Frequently Asked Questions